atomic-package/docs/docs/pages/utility.md

 # Utility

-<p class="uk-text-lead">A collection of useful utility classes to style your content.</p>
+<p class="text docsLeadText">A collection of useful utility classes to style your content.</p>

 ## Panel